 Although this TV has a decent response time, it's slow enough that there's very little stutter.
 Movies can still appear to stutter a bit, especially in slow-panning shots, but it's not very noticeable.

 The LG NANO75 can remove judder from sources that can adjust their output frame rate to 24p, or from the native apps.
-Unfortunately, it can't remove judder from sources that send a 60p/i signal, like most cable boxes and some streaming sticks.
+Unfortunately, unlike the LG UQ9000, it can't remove judder from sources that send a 60p/i signal, like most cable boxes and some streaming sticks.

 The LG NANO75 has a limited 60Hz refresh rate, and it doesn't support a variable refresh rate (VRR).
 The 86 inch model has a 120Hz refresh rate, but doesn't appear to support VRR.